 Visiting groups are asked to contribute a minimum donation of $40/day per person, which covers room and board at the mission and transportation to and from the airport in Guatemala City.
 Money can be exchanged in the mission office, checks are preferred.

 Cultural sensitivity and openness to the local culture is paramount in ensuring that a cross-cultural experience is as fruitful and as mutually dignifying as possible.
-In facilitating the pre-arrival preparation, it is heavily recommended that groups visit Preperation Materials page to download the package of preparation materials for visiting groups.
+In facilitating the pre-arrival preparation, it is heavily recommended that groups download the package of preparation materials for visiting groups.

-It is recommended that short-term visitors come with an open mind and willing to do a variety of activities – needs of the mission vary from season to season and year to year and groups should therefore be flexible.
-Volunteers should come ready to explore San Lucas and the culture of the area, and be willing to leave behind pre-conceptions.
+Volunteers should come ready to explore San Lucas and the culture of the area and be willing to leave behind pre-conceptions.
 To be humble, without preconceptions, and open to learning will ensure a meaningful stay in San Lucas Tolimán.

 Travel Information: Up-to-date information about traveling to and from Guatemala can be found at the Department of State’s Guatemalan Travel Information Page.